jmc316/cs1666_organization/teams/Roguelike.md

 * 15%: Implement a mechanic where when an enemy is destroyed the player can acquire abilities or stat buff by absorbing their body.
 This buff will be different depending on the type of enemy.
 Essentially, the destroyed enemys will be items after they are defeated.
 * 10% Create a set of diverse rooms the player can explore.
 For example, regular rooms with enemies, a shop, a room to the next level, and a boss room.
 We will use a variant of  [this](http://www.roguebasin.com/index.php/Template_Dungeon_themeing/generation) algorithm to fill each room with enemies, items, and obstacles.
 * 15%: Implement procedural generation for the rooms and levels.
 From a starting room, players will be able to search through a tree-like map to find the boss.
 Each room will have at most 4 doors, and the layout will be generated using a variation of [this](http://www.roguebasin.com/index.php?title=Dungeon-Building_Algorithm#The_algorithm) algorithm.
-* 10%: Add the rigid body physics collision and force vector simulation
+* 10%: Add the rigid body physics collision and force vector simulation.
+Create some objects that the player can move around.
-* 5%: Add mass and friction values to all objects which will have physics
+* 5%: Add mass and friction values to all objects which will have physics.
 * 10%: Add projectile inertia ricochet/bouncing and explosive barrels that create projectiles/bounce and deal damage.
+Create the explosive barrels and add bounciness to one of the weapons projectiles.

 ## Stretch Goals